-Make sure that your vehicle is on firm, level ground with the wheels pointing straight ahead.
+Make sure that your vehicle is on firm. level ground with the wheels pointing straight ahead.

-Switch off the ignition and apply the parking brake.
+Switch the ignition off and apply the parking brake.

-If your vehicle has a manual transmission. select first or reverse gear.
+If your vehicle has a manual transmission, select first or reverse gear.
 If it has an automatic transmission, select park.